Bruno-SSC/Dessert-Shop/commit_log.md

 com3
     improved the transformation for the border in selected desserts by using ngClass instead of ngStyle and adding a transition.
-    Also added a simple opacity animation to the button transformation from "add to cart" to the version with increment/decrement.
+    Also added a simple opacity animation to the button transformation from "add to cart" to the version with increment/decrement. com4
+    Finished the cart component, working on the cart service and their comunication.
+Added an EventManager as replacement for angular rxjs for now.